onecommons/unfurl/docs/toscaref/spec-node-types.rst

 ------------

 The ``interfaces`` property may be used to define common behaviors for node templates.

 .. seealso::

- For more information, please refer to the :ref:`Interfaces<interfaces2>` section.
+ For more information, please refer to the :ref:`Interfaces<interfaces_spec>` section.

 properties
 ------------